borgbackup/borg/docs/usage.rst

 CPU: it won't go beyond 100% of 1 core as the code is currently single-threaded.

-Memory (RAM): the chunks index and files index is read into memory for performance reasons.
+Memory (RAM): the chunks index and the files index are read into memory for performance reasons.

 Temporary files: reading data and metadata from a FUSE mounted repository will consume about the same space as the
                  deduplicated chunks used to represent them in the repository.

-Cache files: chunks index and files index (plus a collection of single-archive chunk indexes).
+Cache files: chunks index and files index (plus a compressed collection of single-archive chunk indexes).

 Chunks index: proportional to the amount of data chunks in your repo. lots of small chunks in your repo implies a big
               chunks index. you may need to tweak the chunker params (see create options) if you have a lot of data and